Alex-Hoehn/evolving-soft-robots-dd/README.md

 This code repository contains the novel contributions introduced in the Master thesis "Evolving Soft Robots Via Discrete Diffusion models".

-The code itself has largely been adapted from both the original Evogym repository (https://github.com/EvolutionGym/evogym), as well as the Score Entropy Discretion Diffusion repository (https://github.com/louaaron/Score-Entropy-Discrete-Diffusion).
+The code itself has largely been adapted from both the original Evogym repository (https://github.com/EvolutionGym/evogym), as well as the Score Entropy Discrete Diffusion repository (https://github.com/louaaron/Score-Entropy-Discrete-Diffusion).

 For the background and general approach of this implementation, please refer to the thesis.